qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 ^^^^^^^^^^^^^^^^^^

 Curve analysis runs several postprocessing against to the fit outcome.
-It calls :meth:`_create_analysis_results` to create :class:`AnalysisResultData` class for the fitting parameters of interest.
+It calls :meth:`._create_analysis_results` to create :class:`.AnalysisResultData` class for the fitting parameters of interest.
 A developer can inject a custom code to compute custom quantities based on the raw fit parameters.
 See :ref:`curve_analysis_results` for details.
 Afterwards, the analysis draws several curves in the Matplotlib figure.
-Users can set a custom plotter in :class:`CurveAnalysis` classes, to customize figures, by setting the :attr:`~CurveAnalysis.plotter` attribute.
+Users can set a custom plotter in :class:`.CurveAnalysis` classes, to customize figures, by setting the :attr:`~.CurveAnalysis.plotter` attribute.
 Finally, it returns the list of created analysis results and Matplotlib figure.